Green Caesar: Provenance

-Presumably the bust was erected in Rome in ancient times and discovered there in the early modern period.
-Subsequently it was taken to France and in 1767 it was acquired by Frederick II of Prussia from the collection of Jean de Jullienne in Paris.
-With other antiquities in the royal possession it was put on display in the Antikensammlung Berlin in the 1820s.
+Because of the material used, it seems likely that the bust was produced in Egypt, but nothing more is known of its history in antiquity.
+It was acquired by Frederick II of Prussia in 1767 from the collection of Jean de Jullienne in Paris, and together with other antiquities in the royal possession it was transferred to the Antikensammlung Berlin in 1830.
 There the portrait has been displayed since 2010 in the Altes Museum, immediately next to a portrait of Cleopatra.